dnguyenminh/chunk-upload/README.md

 This project implements a resumable file upload server in Java (Spring Boot) with a modular architecture.
 It stores file chunks and maintains a simple header file to track uploaded chunks, using a dedicated directory structure for in-progress and completed uploads.

+## Client Implementation Update
+- The Java client (`ChunkedUploadClient`) no longer calls an explicit assemble/merge endpoint after uploading all chunks.
+The server automatically assembles the file once all chunks are received.
+- The client uploads all chunks in parallel using worker threads and a blocking queue, with robust error propagation and retry logic.
+- The API and server behavior remain unchanged: the server assembles the file as soon as all chunks are present.

 ## Features
 - Chunked upload with resume support
 - File header to track uploaded chunks